ajrichter/Pyfi/README.md

-# PY-FI
+# Python for Finance
-I am using Python and the Pandas library to learn how to analyze Stocks
+I am using Python and the Pandas library to analyze Stocks.

 I am working through the tutorials here:
 [Python for Finance](https://pythonprogramming.net/stock-data-manipulation-python-programming-for-finance/)

 This is a repository to store the code and files I will be using.